-- Once the customer has short-listed one, or preferably two properties, Inter Relocation informs the landlord of the chosen property that the customer is interested, and confirms the details to the International Account Manager or local HR Department.
-It's important to note that a property cannot be reserved in Hungary and until a lease contract is signed by both parties, there is no guarantee the property will not be rented to someone else. - Inter Relocation's consultant prepares a draft lease contract that is sent to the landlord for review and then completes a negotiation process between the two parties, with the goal of securing the property with the best possible deal for the tenant/user. - > The lease contract is approved by all relevant parties. - > Inter Relocation's consultant organizes the signature of the lease.
+- > Once the customer has short-listed one, or preferably two properties, Inter Relocation informs the landlord of the chosen property that the customer is interested, and confirms the details to the International Account Manager or local HR Department.
+It's important to note that a property cannot be reserved in Hungary and until a lease contract is signed by both parties, there is no guarantee the property will not be rented to someone else. - > Inter Relocation's consultant prepares a draft lease contract that is sent to the landlord for review and then completes a negotiation process between the two parties, with the goal of securing the property with the best possible deal for the tenant/user. - > The lease contract is approved by all relevant parties. - > Inter Relocation's consultant organizes the signature of the lease. - > For certain properties (low budget), reserving a property requires a half deposit.